codarrenvelvindron/codarren.github.io/_drafts/The_art_of_public_speaking.md

 Even if my throat was bad in that year, it wouldn't matter.

-In that year, I delivered the best speech.
+In that year, I delivered my best speech of that year.

 [slides here](https://www.scribd.com/document/343673529/Fast-Coding-Skills?secret_password=k6wQIVMjBZ0xgrderAgQ)